rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 The `anonymousId` will remain unchanged in this case.
 It will be the value that you set explicitly using `setAnonymousId` , or the auto-generated value set by the SDK while loading.
 {% endhint %}

-- Explicitly call `rudderanalytics.reset()` and then call `identify`.
+- Explicitly call `reset` and then call `identify`.
 It has the same effect as described above.

 For updating the traits of a user, you can call identify with the same `userid` multiple times with new traits.
 All the traits for that user keep on getting appended/modified.